APICDG/APIGEE-Training/README.md

 #### **Why APIGEE (API Management Tool)?**

 API providers make their services available over the web, they must ensure that they have taken all necessary steps to secure and protect their services from unauthorized access.
 A service provider should consider the following points:

-**Security** - How will you control access to your services to prevent unauthorized access?
+1. How will you control access to your services to prevent unauthorized access?
-**Compatibility** - Will your services work across different platforms and devices?
+2. Will your services work across different platforms and devices?
-**Measurability** - How can you monitor your services to make sure they are available?
+3. How can you monitor your services to make sure they are available?
-**Monetization** - How can you track and bill customers for access to your services?
+4. How can you track and bill customers for access to your services?

 This is where APIGEE comes into picture by providing above features and letting the API provider concentrate on making his APIs available on web.

 #### **Getting Started with APIGEE**